• Skip to primary navigation

 Understanding Account-Based Marketing

-Account-Based Marketing is a targeted approach to marketing in which you customize your outreach and messaging to appeal to specific high-value accounts.
+Account-Based Marketing is a targeted approach to marketing in which you customize your outreach and messaging to appeal to specific high-ticket accounts.
 The goal is not just generating leads but nurturing those relationships until they result in closed deals.

 The Role of the Funnel in Account-Based Marketing Strategy